riajulhussain/Vehicle-Sales/README.md

 # Recommendations for Improving Vehicle Sales
 Based on the insights gathered from the data, the following strategies are recommended to improve vehicle sales:
 - Focus on classic cars as this product generates the highest revenue, increasing marketing efforts for this product line can drive further growth.
 The company can also consider expanding the classic car inventory or introducing related accessories to boost sales.
-- Medium-sized deals offer the highest revenue, so prioritizing customers in this range through targeted promotions and special offers can maximize returns.
+- Medium-sized deals offer the highest revenue, so prioritising customers in this range through targeted promotions and special offers can maximise returns.
 - Since November is consistently the best-performing month, launching special sales campaigns or discounts in the lead-up to this period could further increase revenue.
 - While the United States is the largest market, exploring emerging markets with a targeted product mix could diversify revenue streams and reduce dependency on a single market.
-- Based on the RFM analysis, customers with low RFM scores (high value) should be engaged with loyalty programs or personalized discounts to increase their lifetime value.
+- Based on the RFM analysis, customers with low RFM scores (high value) should be engaged with loyalty programs or personalised discounts to increase their lifetime value.

 # Future Improvements
 - Use data visualisation to present how customer behaviour is monitored.